-That way, if your site is ever compromised, only useless payment tokens are gathered (since they’re encrypted for your merchant account, they can’t be used by anyone else), rather than very important credit card numbers.
+That way, if your site is ever compromised, only useless payment tokens are gathered (since they’re specific to your merchant account, they can’t be used by anyone else), rather than very important credit card numbers.

 If you’d like to allow customers to save payment methods for future use, or you want to allow things like pre-orders and recurring payments, you’ll want to ensure that your payment processor supports tokenization.
 They sometimes also refer to this as a “secure vault” or similar.

 Here’s what you need to know about SSL Certificates: get one.
 That’s it.

 Get one no matter whether your payment processor requires one or not; it’s a no-brainer investment, and you can get them starting for less than $10 per year.
 Not only do SSL certificates protect customer information if your payment processing takes-place on site, they also protect login credentials — both yours and customers — when logging into your site so they can’t be intercepted.

 Aside from this, they also improve conversions.
 Customers are trained to look for the “green lock” at checkout, and even if they’re being taken off-site to complete purchase, they don’t know that it’s not necessary.
 Just get one.

 My favorite place for low-cost SSL certificates is NameCheap — the Comodo PositiveSSL cert for $9 is a good beginner option, or the EssentialSSL certificate for $29 per year, which includes a site seal you can use as a trust badge.